 The process of growing a baby is so complex that there are still things we don't understand or comprehend about the entire process.
 Without any conscious thought, our body can make a baby.
-On both ends of the spectrum, some people have so little pregnancy symptoms that they can go through entire pregnancies without knowing they are pregnant.
+On both ends of the spectrum, some people have so little pregnancy symptoms that they can in rare cases go through entire pregnancies without knowing they are pregnant (can you imagine?!).
 Others have such extreme symptoms such as hyperemesis gravidarum that they are practically disabled during their pregnancy.
 For most, their body shape changes are gradual but dramatic: body fat increases, your uterus grows and pushes on your abdominal organs, your skin stretches, & your breasts prepare for breastfeeding typically growing 1-2 cup sizes.
 It will be worth taking time to get to know what changes the average pregnant body experiences.

 As you go along your pregnancy journey, expectant Dads face much uncertainty around how relationships will change and their transition into fatherhood.
 They would benefit from being included in any antenatal or birthing preparation classes, as well as accessing Dad specific support and resources.